Ecossaise (D. 697, No. 1)

 Practice Tips

-- 1Analyze the piece structure before starting
+- 1Study the harmonic structure before learning notes

 - 4Record yourself to identify areas for improvement